bitcoinops/bitcoinops.github.io/_topics/en/anchor-outputs.md

 scripts encumbered by a `1 OP_CHECKSEQUENCEVERIFY` (CSV) condition that prevents them from being spent for at least one block.

-To be fully effective, the protocol also depends of Bitcoin full nodes implementing [package relay][topic package relay] so that there's a way to CPFP fee bump commitment transactions even if their feerates are below a node's minimum relay fee.
+To be fully effective, the protocol also depends on Bitcoin full nodes implementing [package relay][topic package relay] so that there's a way to CPFP fee bump commitment transactions even if their feerates are below a node's minimum relay fee.
 But until package relay is